Polprzewodnikowy/SummerCart64/docs/00_quick_startup_guide.md

 ## Uploading game/save

-`python3 sc64.py --boot rom --rom path_to_rom.n64 --save-type eeprom-4k --save path_to_save.sav`
+`python3 sc64.py path_to_rom.n64 --save-type eeprom-4k --save path_to_save.sav`

 Replace `path_to_rom.n64` / `eeprom-4k` / `path_to_save.sav` with appropriate values for desired game.
-Check included help in script to check available save types.
+Script will try to autodetect used save type so explicitly setting save type usually isn't needed.
+Check included help in script to list available save types.
-Arguments `--save-type` and/or `--save` can be omitted if game doesn't require any save.
+Arguments `--save-type` and/or `--save` can be omitted if game doesn't require any save or you want to start fresh.

 ---